murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 ---
 ## Arriving at your Destination?
 If all goes well, at the end of your Travel Time you arrive at your destination.
 However, there might be **Waypoints** along the route that the party is not aware of.
-If the route goes by such a Waypoint and you overcome whatever challenges lie there, you restart the procedure for the next leg of the trip.
+If the route goes by such a **Waypoint** and you overcome whatever challenges lie there, you restart the procedure for the next leg of the trip.
+Some Waypoints hold no challenges but merely serve as a place to reassess your journey and maybe take a different approach or direction.